-While we’ve all been spending more time at home this year, growing your own fruit and vegetables has become much more popular.
+While we’ve all been spending more time at home, growing your own fruit and vegetables has become much more popular.

-So this next selection is perfect if you’re looking for gift ideas for gardeners who love to grow veggies at home.
+So this next selection is perfect if you’re looking for gift ideas for gardeners who love to grow veggies.

-So this gorgeous handmade seed box would be perfect for any keen veg gardener, as well as anyone who loves growing flowers from seed.
+This gorgeous handmade seed box would be perfect for any keen veg gardener.
+It’s als perfect for anyone who loves growing flowers from seed.

-It’s the ideal way to keep seeds organised, with four wooden dividers for Veg, Herbs and Flowers, as well as a blank divider for you to personalise.
+It’s the ideal way to keep seeds organised, with four wooden dividers for Veg, Herbs and Flowers.
+There’s also a blank divider for the recipient to personalise themselves.

-And you can personalise it with both a name on the front and a short message on the reverse of the box.
+And you can personalise the box with a name on the front and a short message on the reverse.

-And this Lidney Sussex trug is perfect for when they’re collecting up the fruits of their labour.
-It’s handmade from birch plywood, and is perfect for harvesting fruit and vegetables or collecting in flowers from your garden.
+And this Lidney Sussex trug is perfect for collecting up the fruits of their labour.
+It’s handmade from birch plywood, and is perfect for harvesting fruit and vegetables or collecting in flowers from the garden.

-Combine it with the Okatsune secateurs at the top of the page for a perfect gardening gift!
+Combine it with some of the tools featured above for a perfect gardening gift!

 Or how about something a little bit different for the keen vegetable gardener?

 This kit has everything they’ll need to grow their own Indian Chef’s garden.
-It contains seeds for coriander and cumin plants, together with a generous supply of curry leaves, green cardamom pods and dried Kashmiri chillies.
+It contains seeds for coriander and cumin plants, together with curry leaves, green cardamom pods and dried Kashmiri chillies.
 So they can get busy in the kitchen while they’re waiting for the seeds to grow.